-As at the date of this Registration Document, all of the Assets of the current Portfolio are operational except for Douglas West which is not yet built and is due to commence commercial operations in July 2021.
-Also, subject to the Company's Investment Policy (as set out in Part I of this Registration Document) the Group may in the future make Further Investments which have not completed the construction phases.
-During the construction period of a project, there are risks that either the works are not completed within the agreed timeframe or there are construction errors or the construction costs overrun.
+As at the date of this Registration Document, all of the Assets of the current Portfolio are operational except for Douglas West which is in the process of construction and is due to commence commercial operations in July 2021.
+Also, subject to the Company's Investment Policy (as set out in Part I of this Registration Document) the Group may in the future make Further Investments in assets which are not yet in operation.
+During the construction period of a project, there are risks that the works are not completed within the agreed timeframe, there are construction errors or the construction costs overrun.
 In such circumstances there is a risk that the anticipated returns from the project will be adversely affected.
-Any adverse effect on the anticipated returns of a project as a result of construction risks could have a material adverse effect on the Group's financial position.